 What is storytelling 2.0: twice upon a time

 Storytelling 2.0 is the second stage in the evolution of storytelling.
-It focuses both on the goals and the effects of a narrative.

 In the second generation of storytelling, narrative consciousness awakens, and there is an explicit recognition of the potential effects of storytelling as well as the beginnings of an explicit understanding of mechanics of narrative.Leadership Storytelling 3.0: From Arithmetic to Calculus, Steve Denning, Forbes